polettix/ETOOBUSY/_posts/2022-06-28-oath-toolkit.md

 *too* has a PAM module.
 Here's what I found **so far**:

 - it seems that nobody cared to do a comparison between the two.
-Most tutorial I found around are sticking to [google-authenticator-libpam][] but it *might* be that it's for the same reason I also did that: I just found out about it much more easily.
+Most tutorials I found around are sticking to [google-authenticator-libpam][] but it *might* be that it's for the same reason I also did that: I just found out about it much more easily.
 I'd love to see a comparison from people that used both and